FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mrr-00.md

 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn
 4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn
-##### dot1q-l2bdbasemaclrn-gbp
-1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn-gbp
-2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn-gbp
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND dot1q-l2bdbasemaclrn-gbp
-##### eth-l2xcbase
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase
 4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND eth-l2xcbase